 - In nearby Piazza della Signoria, one of Florence’s top squares and the political center of the city, sits the Palazzo Vecchio, Florence’s medieval town hall.
 Outside the entrance you see a replica of the statue of David as well as several other statues.
 Many of the rooms have been turned into a museum and it’s well worth going inside.
 One of the most famous rooms is the Salone dei Cinquecento, or Room of the 500, where the council of 500 met.
 Another interesting room is the studiolo completely covered with paintings.

-- Visit hidden rooms and the attic in the very interesting Palazzo Vecchio Secret Itineraries Tour, available from our partner, Select Italy.
+- Visit hidden rooms and the attic in the very interesting Palazzo Vecchio Secret Itineraries Tour.

 - Ponte Vecchio, the Old Bridge, spans the Arno River between the historic center and the Pitti Palace.
 A bridge was built in this place by the Romans and later a medieval wooden bridge was destroyed by a flood.
 The current bridge dates from 1345 when it was home to butchers, tanners,and blacksmiths.
 In the late 16th century, a law was passed permitting only shops selling gold and jewelry on the bridge and the tradition continues today.
 There are a couple of places to stop along the bridge for views of Florence but to get a good photo of Ponte Vecchio, take the neighboring bridge, Ponte Santa Trinita.

 - Buy advance tickets for these Florence museums to avoid having to waste time in long ticket lines.

 - See train schedules and book train tickets on Rail Europe.

 - Asso’s Place is a beautiful vacation apartment with great view of the Duomo Dome, a couple of blocks away.

 - Hotel Duomo, Florence is a 3-star hotel right on Piazza del Duomo.